MicrosoftDocs/win32/desktop-src/print/iprintoemuni-halftonepattern.md

-﻿---
+---
-Description: 'The IPrintOemUni::HalftonePattern method can be used with Unidrv-supported printers to create or modify a halftone pattern before it is used in a halftoning operation.' ms.assetid: '1b899492-f4a7-4c13-9e19-0f086b2b6b47'
+Description: The IPrintOemUniHalftonePattern method can be used with Unidrv-supported printers to create or modify a halftone pattern before it is used in a halftoning operation. ms.assetid: 1b899492-f4a7-4c13-9e19-0f086b2b6b47
-title: 'IPrintOemUni::HalftonePattern method'
+title: IPrintOemUniHalftonePattern method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPrintOemUni::HalftonePattern method